Definition of End-Stopped Line

 End-stopped line is used in this entire poem where each line ends with a pause marked by a punctuation sign.
 This gives rhythmic and poetic effect.
 Apart from that, it provides greater flexibility to the poet.

 Example #5: The Burning Babe (By Robert Southwell)

 “As I in hoary winter’s night stood shivering in the snow,

 Surprised I was with sudden heat, which made my heart to glow;

 And lifting up a fearful eye to view what fire was near,

-In the following lines, the ending of the lines corresponds to the ending of the clause.
-Also, there are strong breaks at the closing of the lines, which help making the meaning explicit in each line.
+In the above lines, the ends of the lines correspond to the ending of the clause.
+Also, there are strong breaks at the closing of each line, which helps making the meaning explicit.

-The purpose of using end-stopped lines is to give poetic and rhythmic effect to the literary texts.
-They tend to slow down the speed and give a clear idea in each line by giving a break at the end.
+The purpose of using end-stopped lines is to give poetic and rhythmic effect to the literary text.
+They tend to slow down the speed and give a clear idea of each line by creating a break at the end.
 Besides, it provides regularity to the meter of a poetic text.
-Also, it makes poetry more coherent, accessible and helps the readers ponder on the sentence.
-Hence, the reader is able to explore deeper meanings and sense in lines where end-stopped is given.
+End-stopped lines make poetry more coherent and accessible, and helps the readers ponder on the sentences.
+Hence, the reader is able to explore deeper meanings and sense in lines where end-stop is given.